The wife is lonely and misses her

 journey of some sort.
 All that the husband can think about is the beauty of his

-wife, and how much he loves every inch of her And so the husband mentions her
+wife, and how much he loves every inch of her.
+And so

-feet, her thighs, her navel, her belly, her breasts, her neck, her eyes, her
+the husband mentions her feet, her thighs, her navel, her belly, her breasts,

-nose, her head, her hair, her stature, her nose, her mouth, and her lips.
-By
+her neck, her eyes, her nose, her head, her hair, her stature, her mouth, and

-the way if you are ever separated from your spouse for a time, here is a way to
+your spouse for a time, here is a way to test your love and faithfulness to him

-of this husband.
-He was constantly thinking of his wife, every part of her
+constantly thinking of his wife, every part of her body, continually.
+If you

-body, continually.
-If you are thinking about your spouse in this way, you will
+are thinking about your spouse in this way, you will not be tempted to look at

-not be tempted to look at someone else either.
-It says in the Ten Commandments,
+someone else either.
+It says in the Ten Commandments, Thou shalt

-shalt not commit adultery.
+not commit adultery.
 One way to avoid committing adultery is to be filled with

 thoughts of love for your spouse.
 What you think about is what will lead to